 Other distance measures.
-As stated above, almost all research in property testing focuses on the distance measure defined in Eq.
+Almost all research in property testing refers to the distance measure defined in Eq.
 (1.2), which corresponds to the relative Hamming distance between sequences.
 We already saw a deviation from this archetypical case in Eq.
 (1.4).
-Different distance measures, which are natural in some settings, include the edit distance and the $\mathcal{L}1$ -distance.
-(The study of property testing with respect to the edit distance was initiated by Batu et al. [29], and a study of testing with respect to the $\mathcal{L}p$ -distance was initiated by Berman, Raskhodnikova, and Yaroslavtsev [46].)
+Different distance measures, which are natural in some settings, include the edit distance and the \mathcal{L}1 -distance.
+(The study of property testing with respect to the edit distance was initiated by Batu et al. [33], and a study of testing with respect to the \mathcal{L}p -distance was initiated by Berman, Raskhodnikova, and Yaroslavtsev [50].)